Engin-Boot/pong-stage-Azimcharoliya/Stage0/Check_Collision.md

   When there is a input frame update from poll input module

-  Then compute and return the collision type that has occured (collision between ball and paddles or collision between ball and top/bottom wall or collision between ball and left/right wall).
+  Then compute and return the collision type (collision between ball and paddles or collision between ball and top/bottom wall or collision between ball and left/right wall).